intouchg/webpack-theme-plugin/readme.md

 ### Getting Started

 Initialize and pass the plugin to Webpack.
-The plugin will read the `.idsconfig` file in the project root.
+The plugin will read the `.idsconfig.json` file in the project root.
 <br>

 ```js